rezakj/scSeqR/README.md

 - Aggregate data

-Conditions in iCellR are set in the header of the data and are separated by an underscore (_).
-Let's say you want to merge multiple datasets and run iCellR in aggregate mode.
-Here’s an example: I divided this sample into three sets and then aggregate them into one matrix.
+## Conditions in iCellR are set or shown in the column names of the data and are separated by an underscore "_" sign.
+Let's say you want to merge multiple datasets (data frames/matrices) into one file and run iCellR in aggregate mode (all samples together).
+You can do so using "data.aggregation" function.
+Here’s an example: I divided this sample into four datasets and then aggregated them into one matrix.
+Here we are assuming you have four samples (e.g. WT,KO,Ctrl,KD).
+In this way, iCellR will know you have 4 samples for the rest of the analysis (e.g. batch alignment, plots, DE, etc.).

 ```r
 dim(my.data)